wallarm/product-documentation/docs/latest/user-guides/api-leaks.md

-# Using API Leaks
+# Managing API Leaks

 The **API Leaks** module of the Wallarm platform actively scans thousands of public repositories and sources to check for the leaks of API tokens and allow you to block leaked credentials usage.

-This article gives an information on how to use API Leaks.
-For basic understanding, refer to the module's [overview](../about-wallarm/api-leaks.md)
+This article gives an information on how to manage the API leaks.

+For basic understanding, refer to the module's [overview](../about-wallarm/api-leaks.md).

 ## Access API Leaks

 In Wallarm console, use **API Leaks** section to work as described below.

+* To get access to the API Leaks module, please send a request to [Wallarm technical support](mailto:support@wallarm.com).
 * Only users with the **Administrator** or **Global administrator** [role](../user-guides/settings/users.md#user-roles) can access the section and manage leaks.
 * Users with the **Analyst** or **Global analyst** role can access the section, but cannot manage leaks.